ezrapierce000/bela-iree-container/README.md

 Now, with Bela powered on, change directories, `cd /home/scripts` and run a test benchmark on Bela `./benchmark_test.sh`.
 This test uploads the iree-benchmark-module tool to the Bela and runs a benchmark on a single multiply between two 4xf32 values.

-#### VSCode
+### VSCode

 Install [Docker](https://docs.docker.com/get-docker/) and the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extensions, if you haven't already.
 Clone the repo to your machine:

 Open the repo folder in VSCode and run the command `Remote-Containers: Reopen in Container`  or click the popup when prompted, ensure that the environment variables are set accordingly based on the Environment Variables section.
 This will download the image, install a few extensions and attach the editor to the container.

 Once the Docker container has been opened, move to /home/scripts, ensure your Bela is connected and execute the benchmark-test.sh script.
-This will copy over the iree-benchmark-module tool to your Bela along with a compiled test IREE .vmfb file and run a benchmark.
-The output should be similar to this IMAGE HERE.
+This will copy over the iree-benchmark-module tool and runs a benchmark on a single multiply between two 4xf32 values.

+## Importing and Compiling models using IREE

+As outlined in the IREE [docs](https://iree-org.github.io/iree/#workflow-overview), the general workflow for IREE is as follows:

+1. Import your model
+2. Select your deployment configuration (Target platform, constraints)
+3. Compile your model
+4. Run your model

+The following sections document a workflow for steps 1-3 for Bela.

+### Importing your model

+*TFLite*: IREE provides an importing tool for TFLite models `iree-import-tflite`

 ## Performance analysis